 A Brief History of Christian Apostolic Church

 In 1930, Reverend Claude A. Spooner was invited to preach a revival in Flint by Pastor Euell E. Drope of the Apostolic Church of Flint.
-Subsequently, Pastor Drope resigned for health reasons and Spooner was elected Pastor.
-In December, Claude Spooner’s wife, Cora Esther Spooner, arrived in Flint from St. Louis with the couple’s six children.
+Subsequently, Pastor Drope resigned for health reasons and Reverend Claude A. Spooner was elected Pastor.
+In December, Pastor Spooner’s wife, Cora Esther Spooner, arrived in Flint from St. Louis with the couple’s six children.
 Pastor Spooners brother Burley came to live with the Spooner family and contributed much to the finances of the early church.

 Through the years, the church met at the following locations, in chronological order:

 The present location of the church is situated on 18.4 acres at 6350 Fenton Road.
 Many hands helped to construct the church completed in September of 1976.
 When Pastor Claude Spooner died January 2, 1960, Reverend Ralph B. Spooner was elected Pastor with David A. Spooner as Assistant Pastor.
 When Bishop Ralph B. Spooner died April 16, 1985, his brother, Bishop David A. Spooner was named lead pastor.
 For the next 26 years, Bishop David A. Spooner led the congregation as it enjoyed continued growth.